marcus-j/spring-examples/README.md

-# A collection of Spring Examples
+# A collection of Spring examples

 Just adding some stuff whenever I encounter something not used before.